gaborcs/lambda-terminal/README.md

 In most languages you would write `1 + 2` instead of `+ 1 2`, but Lambda is different.
 Arithmetic operators in Lambda are regular functions, and functions are displayed before the argument they are called with.
 This might be weird at first, but it has a couple of advantages:
-- You don't need to apply both arguments to a binary operator, you can get useful functions by applying only one: `+ 1` is a function that returns its argument incremented by `1`, `* 2` is a function that returns its argument multiplied by `2`.
+- You can use `+` without arguments, or with only one argument applied. `+ 1` is a function that returns its argument incremented by `1`, `* 2` is a function that returns its argument multiplied by `2`.
 - Functions can be passed to other functions.
 For example, you could pass `* 2` to a function that maps it over every element of a list.
-We'll see examples of this later.
+We'll see this later.
 - You don't need to think about precedence rules.
 All functions have the same precedence.
 - The language is simpler.